bitrise-io/bitrise.io/README.md

 [`stepman`](https://github.com/bitrise-io/stepman) is our solution to manage decentralized StepLib step (script) collections.

 You will run into `stepman` directly most probably when you are sharing your own step to a StepLib.

+>We have a collection of useful tools under the [bitrise-tools](https://github.com/bitrise-tools) account.
+Not all of them part of the Bitrise CLI family, but are connected to our technology.

+All Bitrise CLI tools are written in Go.

 ## Build machines